-Chiefs quarterback Mahomes shrugged off an error-strewn start to overturn a 20-10 fourth-quarter deficit in a nail-biting battle for the Vince Lombardi Trophy at the Hard Rock Stadium.
+Chiefs quarterback Mahomes shrugged off an error-strewn start to the game to overturn a 20-10 fourth quarter deficit in a nail-biting contest at Miami's Hard Rock Stadium.

 The Super Bowl win was Kansas City's first NFL Championship since their triumph over the Minnesota Vikings in 1970.

-And it owed everything to the nerve of Mahomes, who for the third straight postseason game led the Chiefs back from a double-digit deficit to seal a dramatic win.
+And it owed everything to the nerve of Mahomes, who for the third straight game led the Chiefs back from a double-digit deficit to seal victory.

 "We never lost faith.
 Everybody on this team, no one had their head down and we found a way to win in the end," Mahomes told a television reporter as cannons blasted confetti into the Florida night sky.

-The Chiefs quarterback had looked out of sorts until early in the fourth quarter, throwing two interceptions in the face of fierce pressure from the magnificent San Francisco defense led by the marauding Nick Bosa.
+The Chiefs quarterback had looked out of sorts through the first three quarters, throwing two interceptions in the face of fierce pressure from the magnificent San Francisco defense.

 But with the game on the line in the fourth quarter, Mahomes led his team on two long drives to set up touchdowns for tight end Travis Kelce and running back Damien Williams.